SNES Snapshots

 Reading ability:US Release

 The Fatal Fury series was the fighting game that competed with the Street Fighter series.
 I never did get into Fatal Fury except for playing the first game on my friend's Neo Geo once.
 Looking at Fatal Fury 2 now, it's a bit of a let-down.
 Perhaps its because I don't have the sense of nostalgia for this game like I have for Super Street Fighter II.
-In the SNES version of this game, Mai's breasts don't bounce around, so naturally it can't be very fun to play.
-There are better incarnations of Fatal Fury and related SNK games on other systems, and I love my King of Fighters games for my Saturn and Dreamcast.
+In the SNES version of this game, Mai's breasts don't bounce around as they do in the SFC version, so naturally it can't be very fun to play.
+It's an okay game, but there are better incarnations of Fatal Fury and related SNK games on other systems, and I love my King of Fighters games for my Saturn and Dreamcast.

 Ghost Sweeper Mikami